 And familiarity with first aid techniques.
 I learned while doing research for this post that prepackaged first aid kits are inadequate.
 I'll have to modify my own kit.

-You need an ignition source such a a couple of disposable lighters along with fire starting material like a candle.
+You need an ignition source such as a couple of disposable lighters along with fire starting material like a candle or dry tinder.

 Enough no-cook food for and extra day and night--jerkey, Clif Bars

 , and the like.

 Carry plenty of water plus means of ground-source water purification--like a filter or iodine tablets.